dennist26/cahn-hilliard-tumour-fenics/README.md

 v) The file 'main_convergence_rate.py' (see the directory 'program_1D_convergence') can calculate the errors in some specific norms and the experimental orders of convergence (EOC), and save them into files.
+You can run the program with the command:

+> python3 main_convergence_rate.py

+Note that you have run 'main_program.py' before, with some different mesh sizes, and with a reference solution.
+Therefore you have to change the mesh size etc. in 'settings.py'.